Loading…

 The Ministry of Electronics and Information Technology has been actively engaging with industry stakeholders, academia, and civil society to develop a governance framework that encourages AI adoption while addressing legitimate concerns around bias, privacy, safety, and accountability.
 This collaborative approach is yielding pragmatic policies that Indian AI companies can work within without stifling innovation.

-Several significant developments are shaping the AI governance landscape in India this year.
+Several significant developments are shaping the AI governance space in India this year.
 The proposed Digital India Act is expected to include AI specific provisions around algorithmic transparency, data governance, and liability frameworks.
 Sector specific regulators in banking, healthcare, and telecommunications are also issuing guidelines for AI deployment within their domains.

 The Reserve Bank of India has introduced guidelines for AI in financial services that mandate explainability for credit decisions, fairness auditing for automated underwriting, and human oversight requirements for high stakes financial AI applications.
 Similar frameworks are emerging in healthcare, where CDSCO is working on guidelines for AI based medical devices and diagnostic tools.

 Responsible AI is not just about compliance.
 It is a competitive advantage.
-Companies that invest in fairness testing, explainability, bias mitigation, and robust safety measures build products that customers trust and regulators approve.
+Companies that invest in fairness testing, explainability, bias mitigation, and strong safety measures build products that customers trust and regulators approve.
 At Aptibit, we embed responsible AI principles throughout our development lifecycle.

 For our Visylix platform, this means implementing configurable privacy controls, transparent audit logging, role based access management, and bias testing for our computer vision models across diverse demographics.
 We believe that the companies setting the highest standards for responsible AI today will be the market leaders tomorrow.